alisw/AliPhysics/PWG/EMCAL/READMEemcCorrectionsChange.txt

 # Test and verify the changes                     {#emcalCorrectionsVerifyChanges}

 To test and verify the changes, we have a general procedure, as well as tools to help verify automatically. **NOTE: This procedure only works for analyses already using EMCal Containers!
-Older tasks must first update to at least use EMCal containers to use this tool!**
+Older tasks must first update to at least use EMCal containers to use this tool!** See [here](\ref READMEchangefw) for instructions to update, if you need.
+Alternatively, you can test without EMCal containers, but these instructions **do not** apply.

 The general procedure is as follows: